PrachiiBB/-6companies30days/README.md

 8.ATOI

-9. Smallest palindromic number greater than N using the same set of digits as in N.
+9.Smallest palindromic number greater than N using the same set of digits as in N.

 10.Elections